CarloNicolini/carlonicolini.github.io/sections/science/_posts/2019-09-03-Sampling-uniform-random-spanning-forests-with-Wilson-algorithm.md

 In this picture the limit of the approximation is exactly $1/\lambda_{max}$.
 For values of $\beta$ lower than this threshold, the approximation is incredibly good, and it definitely links the partition function to the combinatorics of random spanning forests as from the Wilson algorithm.

-# From Approximation to Exact Relation: The Inverse Laplace Transform
+## From approximation to exact relation: inverse Laplace transform

 Incredible as it was to find this approximation, we don't have to stop there.
 As I recently detailed in a new preprint {% cite nicolini2025spectral %}, there is an *exact* analytic relation bridging the expected number of roots $s(q)$ in random spanning forests to the heat-trace partition function $Z(\beta)$.